Rhino Health emerges from stealth to bring hospital data to federated learning

 Rhino claims its platform enables customers to develop, validate, monitor, and maintain AI models by connecting datasets and developers, ensuring layers of protection.
 Data is anonymized and remains behind the local firewall.
 Using Rhino, managers can create “regulatory-grade” data packages from model validation and monitor data streams while identifying opportunities to improve performance and generalizability.
 Beyond this, Rhino can help transition prototype models from the research phase to the regulatory approval and eventually clinical deployment stages.

-CTO Yuval Baror notes that as AI solutions proliferate throughout the health industry, their development and maintenance are attracting increasing attention.
+Baror notes that as AI solutions proliferate throughout the health industry, their development and maintenance are attracting increasing attention.
 In January 2021, the U.S. Food and Drug Administration updated its action plan for AI and machine learning in software as a medical device, underscoring the importance of inclusivity across dimensions like sex, gender, age, race, and ethnicity when compiling datasets for training and testing.

 “Rhino Health is bringing together foundational learnings and emerging best practices from AI-forward industries to ensure that health care solutions are solving real-world problems and delivering consistent results,” Baror said.
 He added that Rhino has become a member of Nvidia’s Inception program — in a collaboration with the chipmaker — to bring its federated learning solution to clinics.
 “With federated learning, we’re able to do this in the privacy-centric manner this industry demands, advancing the interests of patients, hospitals, and technology developers alike.”